LISTEN TO BOOMTOWN RADIO! “ALL the Music That Matters for the Generation That Created Rock 'n' Roll”

 Supergroups of the Sixties - The Searchers

-When Beatlemania exploded across America, record labels began scouring England and specifically Liverpool looking from groups that might be able to follow the Fab Four up the charts.
+When Beatlemania exploded across America, record labels began scouring England and specifically Liverpool looking for groups that might be able to follow the Fab Four up the charts.

 One of the first to accomplish this feat was the Searchers, a British band that took their name from John Wayne’s classic Western film.
 Like their fellow Liverpudlians, the Searchers had begun as a skiffle band and gradually morphed into a rock act.
 They also had played at Hamburg’s Star Club, honing a solid live act.